 Checking the tire pressure with a gauge rather than eyeballing it will give you a more accurate result.
 And it’s easy to know whether the tire is under-inflated or over-inflated using a little pressure gauge.
-But why to check the pressure in tires?
+But why check the pressure in tires?

 This is because both overinflation and underinflation have negative consequences on your drive.
-The underinflation leads to a poor gas mileage and extra wear and tear whereas overinflation causes discomfort and accidents.
+The underinflation leads to poor gas mileage and extra wear and tear whereas overinflation causes discomfort and accidents.

 Therefore, maintaining the correct inflation is essential to make your vehicles perform the best.
 Not only does a properly inflated tire save you money and gas, but gives you a smooth ride.
 Here is how to check tire pressure at the gas station.

-1. Tire pressure gauge
+01. Tire Pressure gauge

 The first thing you need to have on hand to check the tire pressure is a gauge.
 There are mainly three types of pressure gauge you will find on the market.
 They are stick, dial, and digital and available at any auto parts store.
-Of the three models, the digital gauges are highly recommended as they can provide the accurate value.
-Unfortunately, most gas stations use conventional tire pressure gauge, I mean either the dial or stick type, which often misleads.
+Of the three models, the digital gauges are highly recommended as they can provide accurate value.
+Unfortunately, most gas stations use conventional tire pressure gauges, I mean either the dial or stick type, which often misleads.
 If you find something wrong and get confused, you can ask the service staff for help.

 The next thing you need to check the tire pressure is the user manual, where you will find the recommended tire pressure.
 If you don’t know the standard PSI recommended by the tire manufacturer, you cannot understand how much the tire should be inflated to.
 In case you forget to bring the manual, look at the door jamb on the driver’s side to find out the PSI specified by the manufacturer.

 If the tire pressure is low, find out the gas station nearby.
-Every station has the air machine or tire inflator which is usually kept outside of the station and looks like a small box with long hoses attached to it.
+Every station has an air machine or tire inflator which is usually kept outside of the station and looks like a small box with long hoses attached to it.
 Most hoses come in with a built-in pressure gauge on the top which shows you the present PSI level.

 Check the tire pressure when the tires are cold.
 Morning is the best time to check the tire pressure.
 If you have been on a long drive, wait for a few hours to let the tires cool down.
-Checking after long drive will give you inaccurate pressure because heat expands the pressure in the tire for a while.
+Checking after a long drive will give you inaccurate pressure because heat expands the pressure in the tire for a while.

 Place the pressure gauge into the air valve stem firmly and press down until you listen to a hissing sound.
 Then the reading shown by the gauge will indicate the present pressure level of the tire.
-If the gauge is standard type, then it will show you a small bar pushed by the air pressure.
-The digital one will provide you the reading in number on the screen.
+If the gauge is the standard type, then it will show you a small bar pushed by the air pressure.
+The digital one will provide you the reading number on the screen.